Reporters: Ahmed Al-Wase’ee and Aseel Sariah

-Sanaa, Yemen, March 2,2017 ( Yemen Observer )- Sixty-six years after the anti-slavery convention and 44 years after Yemen’s implementation of that treaty, Yemen still has “masters and slaves”.
+Sixty years after Yemen signed onto the UN anti-slavery convention, and 44 years after its implementation, Yemen still has “masters and slaves.”

 The Beginning Of The Story

-Referring to the black color of his skin, Mohammed said: “Slavery still exists and is rooted… we still suffer from it, especially from those with light skin, whether they are Sayyids (Descendants of Prophet Mohammed through his daughter Fatima and his Grandsons, Hassan and Hussein) or other Arabs, who look down at us and call us slaves”.
+Mohammad says, “Slavery still exists and is deeply rooted in our society.
+We still suffer from it, especially from those with light skin, whether they are Sayyids (Descendants of Prophet Mohammed) or other Arabs, who look down on us and call us slaves.”

-To reach our goal, we headed to the Valley of Wadi Mawr, one of the Districts of Hodeidah Province west of Yemen.
-On our way, discrimination against the so-called descents of slaves was clear.
+On the way to Wadi Mawr, a district of Hodeidah Province west of Yemen, discrimination against the descendants of slaves became clear.

 Houses of Clay

 Khabti Sho’ee, 36, whom many consider a slave in the Wadi Mawr District of Hodeidah Province, said, “A slave is still a slave, and is treated as a slave.
 Segregation and racism still exist.
 Have you seen a slave become a sergeant, a mayor of a district, a doctor or a TV presenter?”

 The custom and cultural practice are to deny rights such as owning land and building houses from stone, for those like Khabti.
 He says, “Our houses are built from clay, and we have no right to use rocks or stone as we do not own any land and are unemployed.
 Attempts to purchase land are denied by the light-skinned people, as God created us as slaves for other people.
 We are even ordered by the Sheikhs and masters on whom to vote for on Election Day.”